top of page

 Bear groves

-We are planting mast producing trees (oaks, eurasian beech) and fruit-bearing trees (wild pear, crab apple, wild cherry, cherry plum) that bears will visit at the end of summer and the beginning of autumn in the coming years.
+We are planting mast-producing trees (oaks, Eurasian beech) and fruit-bearing trees (wild pear, crab apple, wild cherry, cherry plum) that bears will visit at the end of summer and the beginning of autumn in the coming years.

 DSC_0181-2.jpg